Funding opportunity

 We are developing this funding opportunity in partnership with the Thrive project.
 Led by the University of Liverpool in partnership with Advance HE, Thrive is a two-year project funded by the Research England Development Fund.

-Informed by extensive sector engagement and drawing on a diverse range of experiences, skills and expertise, the Thrive project has articulated a team convening approach for team-based working.
-As part of the Thrive project, we are co-creating Mission as a live funding pilot in which to test this approach.
+Informed by extensive sector engagement and drawing on a diverse range of experiences, skills, and expertise, the Thrive project has articulated a team-convening approach for team-based working, consisting of five team-convening principles.
+We are co-creating Mission as a live funding pilot through which to test this approach.

 In so doing, our core aim is to kick start the transformation of arts and humanities research, setting out an alternative approach to inform the way in which future research is conducted across the research and innovation sector.